Development

 source .venv/bin/activate

-Install dev dependencies and install pre-commit hooks
+Install dependencies and pre-commit hooks

 pip install --upgrade pip